 Panasonic LX100 versus Panasonic GX7

 The Panasonic Lumix DMC-LX100 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and August 2013.
 The LX100 is a fixed lens compact, while the GX7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
 The LX100 has a resolution of 12.7 megapixel, whereas the GX7 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic LX100 and the Panasonic GX7 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 – represents 100 percent across all the size and weight measures).